pughlab/pipeline-suite/README.md

     - path to bwa-indexed reference
     - sequencing centre and platform
     - optional steps: mark_dup (either Y or N)
-  - gatk_tool_config.yaml, specifies:
-    - path to reference genome (requires .fa, .dict and .fai files)
-    - path to target intervals (exome capture kit, if defined)
-    - path to dbSNP file (if undefined, a default will be used)

   - star_tool_config.yaml, specifies:
     - path to STAR reference directory
     - sequencing centre and platform
     - optional steps: mark_dup (either Y or N)

-  - rna_variantcall_config.yaml, specifies:
+  - gatk_tool_config.yaml, works for both DNA- and RNA-Seq data, specifies:
-    - path to reference genome (DNA; requires .fa, .dict and .fai files)
+    - path to reference genome (requires .fa, .dict and .fai files)
+    - path to target intervals (exome capture kit, if defined)
-    - path to funcotator_db
+    - path to dbSNP file (if undefined, a default will be used)

 ## Running a pipeline
 If you are running these pipelines on the cluster, be sure to first load perl!